For many of us life seems more complex and more overwhelming now than ever before.

 He suggests that ‘choice overload’ actually encourages us to question our decisions more before and after we make them and sets up unrealistically high expectations, and it helps us blame ourselves for any and all perceived failures.

 Many wish that we could wind back the clock and return to a simpler time, when life wasn't full of social media, marketing and 'apps.'
 But of course we can't - we need to learn how to embrace choice or help it work for us.

 And when we experience choice overload or we feel completely overwhelmed when faced with challenging and complex decisions, what are we most likely to do?

 Procrastination or avoidance is what typically happens when our decisions or choices seem too challenging or we have too many options to choose from.
 Which only sends us into more feelings of anxiety or decision paralysis.

-With all this choice and complex decisions to be made, how can we build our skills at decision making?
+With all this choice and complex decisions to be made, how can we build our skills for decision making or work to make better decisions?
 These tips might help:

 1. Decisions are the only way we learn

 We are making decisions all day every day, although sometimes we're not aware of it.
 What we'll have for breakfast, if we'll exercise today, when we'll make a cup of tea - all these little decisions are happening in our thought processes and in our actions.
 As Tony Robbins says 'decisions are the pathway to power', and the only way we learn anything is to act, which takes a decision.
 And that decision could be something we repeat again, or not.

 Think about when we make a decision to try something new.
 To be able to learn anything new we must 'fail' at it so we can learn it.
 As Tony also says 'Repetition is the mother of skill.'
 We need to act and fail and act and fail to build a competence for anything, from tying our shoelaces to mastering a musical instrument.